JohnTheNerd/website/content/blog/faster-local-llm-assistant.md

 - The weather forecast for the next week.
 The title is a hardcoded message.

-- One category per area defined in HomeAssistant.
+- One category per area defined in Home Assistant.
 The title is a list of all entities (name and ID, but not state) attached to all devices in that area.

 - One category for the shopping list.
 The title is the entire shopping list.